 A lucrative way to maximise the value of your investments is to be aware of all the tax exemptions and concessions made available to you – especially the capital gains tax property 6 year rule.

-Yet, we find that many property investors aren’t adequately informed of the significant benefits of the CGT property rule.
+Yet, we find that many property investors aren’t adequately informed of the significant benefits of the CGT property rule because they don’t necessarily hear about it from their real estate agent or mortgage broker.

 To help you get saving, we’ve put together this ultimate guide to show you the steps you need to take to reduce (or even avoid) your capital gains tax liability at the time of selling your property.